 NOMINATION & REMUNERATION POLICY

 The Board has on the recommendation of the Nomination & Remuneration Committeeframed a policy for selection and appointment of Directors Senior Management and theirremuneration.
 The Nomination & Remuneration Policy is stated on website of the Companyi.e. www.bccfuba.com.

 FAMILIARISATION PROGRAMME FOR INDEPENDENT DIRECTORS

-The company has framed Familiarization Programme for Independent Directors pursuant toListing Agreement and SEBI (Listing Obligations and Disclosure Requirements) Regulations2015 and uploaded the same in the website of the Company.
-The web link to access theaforesaid programme is www.bccfuba.com .
+The Company has framed Familiarization Programme for Independent Directors pursuant toListing Agreement and SEBI (Listing Obligations and Disclosure Requirements) Regulations2015 and uploaded the same on the website of the Company.
+The web link to access theaforesaid programme is www.bccfuba.com.

 A calendar of Meetings is prepared and circulated in advance to the Directors.
-Duringthe year under review Nine Board Meetings one Independent Director Meeting five AuditCommittee Meetings and other Committee Meetings were convened and held.
+Duringthe year under review Seven Board Meetings one Independent Director Meeting Six AuditCommittee Meetings and other Committee Meetings were convened and held.
 The details ofwhich are given in the Corporate Governance Report.
-The intervening gaps between theMeetings were within the period prescribed under The Companies Act 2013 and SEBI (Listingobligations and Disclosure Requirements) Regulations 2015.
+The intervening gaps between theMeetings were within the period prescribed under the Companies Act 2013 and SEBI (Listingobligations and Disclosure Requirements) Regulations 2015.

 MANAGEMENT DISCUSSION AND ANALYSIS REPORT

 As stipulated under Regulation 34 of SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015 the Management Discussion and Analysis Report is enclosedas a separate part of this report.

 The Company does not qualify the criteria as prescribed to adopt the corporate socialresponsibility.
 CONTRACTS/ARRANGEMENTS WITH RELATED PARTIES